chc-comp/chc-comp.github.io/2018/rules.md

 ### Competition-wide scoring (main track)

-We define a competition-wide metric for the main track, separately for parallel and sequential performance, as follows.
-Let $$N_i$$ be the total number of benchmarks in division $$i$$ that were used in the competition (and not removed because of disagreements), and let
+The competition-wide metric for the main track is defined for both parallel and sequential performance based on raw and sequential scores, respectively.

-$$(e_i, n_i, w_i, c_i)$$ be a solver’s raw score for this
-division.
-The solver’s competition-wide raw score is
+The solver's competition-wide scores are defined by

 $$
-\sum_{i} (e_i = 0 \;?\; (n_i / N_i)^2 : -4) \log_e N_i
+\sum_{i} (e_i = 0 \;?\; n_i)
 $$

-where the sum is overall competitive divisions in to which the solver was entered.
-The solver’s competition-wide sequential score is computed from its sequential division scores according to the same formula.
+where the sum is over all competitive divisions to which the solver was entered, using parallel and sequential score, as appropriate.

 We will recognize the best three solvers according to these metrics.
+Solvers that produce unsound results (i.e., $$e_i > 0$$) will not be
+ranked with solvers that are sound and are not eligible for any potential awards.

 ## Other Awards and Mentions